Roy Schooley: USAHA and the Yellow Jackets

 After his career in politics, Schooley founded the Pittsburgh's amateur hockey team, the Yellow Jackets in 1915, and became the manager of the Duquesne Gardens.
 As with all American teams of this era, the Yellow Jackets fell under the jurisdiction of the International Skating Union.
-In late October, 1920, the United States Amateur Hockey Association was formed, with Yellow Jackets officials Schooley and W.S.
-Haddock serving as co-founders and respectively acting as the league's secretary-treasurer and president.
+In late October, 1920, the United States Amateur Hockey Association was formed, with Yellow Jackets officials Schooley and William S. Haddock serving as co-founders and respectively acting as the league's secretary-treasurer and president.
 However outside of his league and manager duties, Schooley also served as his team's coach at times.
 On December 5, 1922, he briefly took over coaching duties for the Pittsburgh Yellow Jackets at the request of the team's coach, Dinny Manners, to prepare the team against the Toronto Argonauts.

-According to former sports reporter Paul Sullivan, who covered hockey for much of his life for the Pittsburgh Gazette-Times, the USAHA wasn't a completely amateur league.
+According to former sports reporter Paul Sullivan, who covered hockey for much of his life for the Pittsburgh Gazette Times, the USAHA was not a completely amateur league.
 Sullivan noted that even though the USAHA was called an amateur league, "They didn't come down from Canada because they thought Pittsburgh was a nice place."
 This leads one to believe that money was paid out to top players in the league.
 The eastern teams of USAHA soon imported Canadian players,to add to their rosters of local players.
 In 1923, Schooley had invited Lionel Conacher, a future Hall of Famer, to come and ref in Pittsburgh in February 1923, "to see if the crowd would take to him".
 Schooley then asked Conacher to play with the Pittsburgh Yellow Jackets in a four-game series against his former teammates, and the Toronto Aura Lee hockey team, and against the Hamilton Tigers.
 Conacher impressed the Pittsburgh fans by scoring 11 of the Yellow Jackets' 23 goals in the four games.
 Conacher then under the guidance of Roy Schooley, transformed the Yellow Jackets line-up to an almost Canadian team.
 Schooley then used his connections in the Pittsburgh media to promote Conacher to the city's hockey fans.
 After seeing how well the fans took to Conacher, Schooley made him the team's captain, and asked him to invite a number of his friends to play for the Yellow Jackets.
 These players included Harold Cotton, Hib Milks, Harold Darragh, Rodger Smith, Duke McCurry "Tex" White and goalie Roy Worters.
 During his time in hockey, Schooley often traveled with his teams often enjoying a wide acquaintance among hockey fans in every city that had a team.